Shicheng-Guo/BIS180L_web/_posts/2017-06-01-0-genetic-networks-2.md

 graph.density(gene_graph85)
 average.path.length(gene_graph85)
 ```
-Now lets plot the distance between two specific nodes.
-Rather annoyingly igraph does not have an easy way to input gene names for the path analysis.
+Now let's plot the distance between two specific nodes.
+Rather annoyingly `igraph` does not have an easy way to input gene names for the path analysis.
 It requires that you provide the numeric row number of gene A and how you want to compare that to the column number of gene B. I have written this additional piece of code to show you how this works.
 We get the shortest paths between ALL genes in the network and then print the results.
 We are interested in visualizing the path between Bra033034 (row number 2) and Bra009406 (column number 7).
-This is where the 2 and 6 arguments come from in *get.shortest.paths()*
+This is where the 2 and 7 arguments come from in *get.shortest.paths()*

 ```r